BestTimesToVisit.com Logo

 São Paulo Metro (Metrô)

-Tip:Download the 'Moovit' app for real-time schedules and route planning.
-Avoid peak hours (7-9 AM and 5-7 PM on weekdays) if possible, as trains can get extremely crowded.
-Be mindful of your belongings, especially in crowded stations.
-The 'Bilhete Único' is essential for cost savings if you plan to use multiple transport modes.
+Tip:Download the 'Moovit' or 'Google Maps' app for real-time schedules and route planning.
+Avoid rush hour (7-9 AM and 5-7 PM) if possible, as trains can get extremely crowded.
+Be mindful of your belongings; pickpocketing can occur in crowded stations.
+The 'Bilhete Único' can be used on buses as well, offering a discounted transfer.

-Uber and its local competitor 99 are ubiquitous and often the most convenient way to get around, especially for door-to-door service or when traveling late at night.
-They offer a good balance of cost and comfort.
+Uber and its local competitor 99 are ubiquitous and often the most convenient way to get around, especially for direct routes or late at night.
+They offer a good balance of cost and comfort, with many drivers speaking some English.

 City Buses (SPTrans)